Soup kitchen: The United States

+The new, organized approach to charity was put to a severe test during the nationwide economic depression known as the Panic of 1893.
+There was widespread unemployment overwhelming the capacity of the COS and other established charities.
+Emergency soup kitchens were established by various citizens' committees and benevolent societies, drawing massive lines of thousands of unemployed men and their families.

+Soup kitchens were an iconic image of the early Great Depression particularly in the early days when emergency privately funded soup kitchens were set up.
+One soup kitchen in Chicago was sponsored by American mobster Al Capone in an apparent effort to clean up his image.
+This began to change with President Franklin D. Roosevelt's New Deal in 1933.
+Federal programs, particularly the Federal Emergency Relief Administration (FERA) and the Civil Works Administration (CWA), funneled millions of dollars for direct cash relief and work-relief jobs.
+This strategy fundamentally shifted the social safety net from private, direct-food charity to government-funded employment and assistance.
+As thousands began receiving a federal paycheck or a relief check, the massive emergency soup kitchens of the early Depression were gradually diminished, superseded by a new national system of support.

-With the improved economic conditions that followed the Second World War, there was less need for soup kitchens in advanced economies.
-However, with the scaling back of welfare provision in the 1980s under Ronald Reagan's administration, there was a rapid rise in activity from grass roots hunger relief agencies such as soup kitchens.
-According to a comprehensive government survey completed in 2002, over 90% of food banks, about 80% of emergency kitchens, and all known food rescue organisations, were established in the US after 1981.
-Presently, Catholic Charities USA of Colorado Springs, Colorado, founded by The Sisters of Loretto, provides food to upwards of 600-700 persons or more per day, and has been doing so since 1985.
+With the improved economic conditions that followed the Second World War, and federal food relief programs, there was less need for soup kitchens in advanced economies.
+However, with the scaling back of welfare provision in the 1980s under President Ronald Reagan's administration, there was a rapid rise in activity from grass roots hunger relief agencies such as soup kitchens.
+According to a comprehensive government survey completed in 2002, over 90% of food banks, about 80% of emergency kitchens, and all known food rescue organisations, were established in the US after Reagan took office in 1981.
+Presently, Catholic Charities USA of Colorado Springs, Colorado, founded by The Sisters of Loretto, provides food to 600–700 persons or more per day, and has been doing so since 1985.

 In the 21st century

 Use of soup kitchens has grown rapidly across the world, following the lasting global inflation in the cost of food that began in late 2006.
-The financial crisis of 2007–2008 further increased the demand for soup kitchens, as did the introduction of austerity policies that have become common in Europe since 2010.
+The 2008 financial crisis further increased the demand for soup kitchens, as did the introduction of austerity policies that have become common in Europe since 2010.
 Modern soup kitchens are generally well regarded, though like their historical counterparts they are sometimes disliked by local residents for lowering the tone of a neighborhood.